shreyaskn72/DBMS_Learning/1_Fundamental_concepts/1.4 SQL (Structured Query Language)/1.4.1_Basic SQL commands SELECT, INSERT, UPDATE, DELETE/explain_with_python_first.md

-Certainly!
 Flask-SQLAlchemy is an extension for Flask that adds SQLAlchemy support, making it easier to work with databases in a Flask web application.
 SQLAlchemy is an Object Relational Mapper (ORM) that allows you to interact with a database using Python objects rather than writing raw SQL queries.
 Here’s how the basic SQL commands (`SELECT`, `INSERT`, `UPDATE`, `DELETE`) translate into Flask-SQLAlchemy operations:

 ### 1. **`SELECT` Operation**